Hertz Local Edition California Class Action Lawsuit

 While it may not seem like much to not have to pay for a few extra employees to provide breaks to the manager trainees to take meal breaks and rest breaks at any one location - Hertz has hundreds of locations in California alone.

 Hertz has a systematic method of understaffing their rental stores with customer service representatives.
-The understaffing results in “manager trainees” being encouraged to work while there are off the clock or not take meal periods and/or rest periods at all.
+The understaffing results in “manager trainees” being encouraged to work while they are off the clock or not take meal periods and/or rest periods at all.

 The California Supreme Court case that provides you the right to meal periods and rest breaks was a 2013 case called Brinker vs. Superior Court.
 I know this case very well as I represented the workers in the Brinker case.

 The law made in the Brinker case says that the company can’t give you an incentive to forego meal periods and rest breaks.
 Which ties directly into Hertz’s scheme to get free labor by calling you a manager trainee instead of what you really are - a customer service representative.